ElianCordoba/softwareontheroad/src/content/nodejs-frameworks.md

 # 4. Nest.js

-A relatively new node.js framework, [Nest.js](https://nestjs.com) is caracterized bt
+A relatively new node.js framework, [Nest.js](https://nestjs.com) has a similar architecture to Angular.io, so if you are familiar with that frontend framework, you'll find this one pretty easy to develop as well.

 ## Example